GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Is studying computer science the best way to prepare to be a programmer?
-No. the best way to prepare is to write programs, and to study great programs that other people have written.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *Bill Gates*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts